adamkdean/canvas-stream/README.md

-# canvas-to-video
+# canvas-stream

-This project seeks to generate pngs and serve them as a live video.
+This project seeks to generate pngs and effectively stream them over the web

 ## License